lavenderlens/JAVA1-MAR24/README.md

 Any questions, contact me alanl@stayahead.com.

-Status: `incomplete as of Tuesday 26 March`.
+Status: `COMPLETE` as of Tuesday 26 March.